kenmoini/ansible-ocp3-libvirt/README.md

 ## Prerequisites

 - Get a [Red Hat API Offline Token](https://access.redhat.com/management/api) - this is used to automatically download the RHEL 7 ISO, but can be skipped with the `download_rhel` tag
+- If using OSEnterprise, you'll need some RH Registry credentials: https://access.redhat.com/RegistryAuthentication
 - Install the Ansible Collections needed: `ansible-galaxy collection install -r requirements.yml`
 - Install Python + PIP3 + netaddr: `dnf install python3-pip -y && pip3 install netaddr`